 \section{Abstract}

-We introduce a general differentiable solver for time-dependent deformation problems with contact.
-Our approach uses a finite element discretization with a high-order time integrator coupled with the recently proposed incremental potential contact method for handling contact and friction forces to solve PDE- and ODE-constrained optimization problems on scenes with a complex geometry.
-It support static and dynamic problems, it support differentiation with respect to all physical parameters involved in the physical problem description, which include shape, material parameters, friction parameters and initial conditions.
-Our analytically derived adjoint formulation is efficient, with an overhead of not more than 2 times the forward simulation, and shares many similarities with the forward problem, allowing reusing large parts of the code of an existing forward simulator code.
+We introduce a general differentiable solver for time-dependent deformation problems with contact and friction.
+Our approach uses a finite element discretization with a high-order time integrator coupled with the recently proposed incremental potential contact method for handling contact and friction forces to solve ODE- and PDE-constrained optimization problems on scenes with complex geometry.
+It supports static and dynamic problems and differentiation with respect to all physical parameters involved in the physical problem description, which include shape, material parameters, friction parameters, and initial conditions.
+Our analytically derived adjoint formulation is efficient, with a small overhead (typically less than 10\% for nonlinear problems) over the forward simulation, and shares many similarities with the forward problem, allowing the reuse of large parts of existing forward simulator code.

-We implement our approach on top of the open-source PolyFEM FE library, and demonstrate the applicability of our solver to shape design, initial condition optimization, and material estimation on both simulated results and in physical validations.
+We implement our approach on top of the open-source PolyFEM library and demonstrate the applicability of our solver to shape design, initial condition optimization, and material estimation on both simulated results and physical validations.

 \newenvironment{explicitexpr}{}{} \excludeversion{derivation} \excludeversion{explicitexpr}